Create From Nothing: How This Workshop Actually Works

 I created this workshop after 25 years of working in the music industry, as a performer, event organiser, music producer, and workshop leader.
 Across all these environments, I was responsible for facilitating creative expression, whether through dance, making music, or learning rhythms and songs.

-I later continued this exploration in my doctorate, studying the psychology of traditional music rituals in Latin America.
+Later, I continued this exploration in my doctorate, studying the psychology and techniques of traditional music rituals.
 It showed me that these systems have been learned, preserved, and handed down across generations, grounded in established principles of music and human behaviour.

 This workshop follows those same principles, merging the science of music with lived, group experience.
 Music is effective because it shapes our environment and mood.
 It takes us out of our everyday patterns of thinking and shifts our state.

-Through focused attention, music becomes a stimulus that entrains the brain and nervous system, physically affecting our biology and attuning us to rhythm.
-In social settings, this leads to synchronisation—we begin to move and respond together as a group.
+Through focused attention, music becomes a stimulus that entrains the brain and nervous system, affecting our biology and attuning us to rhythm.
+In social settings, this leads to synchronisation, where we begin to move and respond together as a group.

 This heightened state reduces the dominance of the thinking mind (ego) as we enter a state of flow.
 Space opens up from doubt and conditioning, allowing us to hear and feel (often for the first time) the creative instinct.